Maciej Skorża

-Maciej Skorża (/pl/; born 10 January 1972) is a Polish professional football manager and former player who is the manager of J1 League club Urawa Red Diamonds.
+Maciej Skorża (/pl/; born 10 January 1972) is a Polish professional football manager and former player who was most recently the manager of J1 League club Urawa Red Diamonds.

+During his coaching career, he has won four Ekstraklasa championships, three Polish Cups and one Polish Super Cup, making him the most decorated manager in Poland's domestic football history.
+He won his first continental silverware in 2022 after winning the AFC Champions League with Japanese side Urawa Red Diamonds.

 Club career

 He was playing as a defender for Radomiak Radom and AZS-AWF Warsaw.

 Managerial career

 Early career

 In 1994, he began his coaching career as a youth coach for Legia Warsaw.
 He managed SMS Piaseczno during the 1998–99 season.
 From 1999 to 2003, he coached the Amica Wronki youth team and was successful in winning a league title in 2002.
 He also was an assistant to Mirosław Jabłoński while at Wisła Płock.

 In May 2003, Paweł Janas appointed Skorża as an assistant coach for the Poland national football team.
 However, following Poland's elimination from the 2006 FIFA World Cup group stage, the entire staff, including Skorża, was sacked by the Polish Football Association.

 He had a short spell at Wisła Płock as an assistant manager before returning to Amica Wronki as a manager in 2004.
 In the 2004–05 season, Skorża became the first Polish coach to manage to qualify a Polish football club to the group stage of the UEFA Cup.
-In the 2006–2007 season, he joined Dyskobolia Grodzisk Wielkopolski and won the Polish Cup and Ekstraklasa Cup.
+In the 2006–07 season, he joined Dyskobolia Grodzisk Wielkopolski where he won the Polish Cup, and left shortly before the Ekstraklasa Cup final.